paulinabjacykowska/asp-app/README.md

 <p>
   ASP app is a mobile application designed and created for the students of Academy of Fine Arts in Wrocław.<br>
-  All of the animations was implemented using Lottie.
+  All of the animations were implemented using Lottie.<br>
   The application was developed in collaboration with the students of Academy of Fine Arts who provided UI design.<br>
   Main features include:
   <ul>
-    <li>viewing information about incoming and past events</li>
+    <li>viewing information about upcoming and past events</li>
     <li>viewing announcements</li>
     <li>viewing timetables</li>
-    <li>pinning chosen timetable for faster viewing</li>
+    <li>pinning chosen timetable for ease of access</li>
     <li>viewing information about faculty, workrooms and workers</li>
-    <li>viewing occasional screen created for the 25th anniversary of Faculty of Graphics and Media Art</li>
+    <li>viewing celebratory screen created for the 25th anniversary of Faculty of Graphics and Media Art</li>
   </ul>
 </p>